Capillary/ecom-api-document/source/includes/_order.md

 refundStatus | string | Status of the refund.
 Value: `I` for refund initiated, `C` for refund complete status | string | Status of the return.
-Value: `RC` for Refund completed, `I` for initiated, `R` received, `P` for picked up, `S` pending pickup, `C` closed orderId | int | Unique id of the order paymentMode | string | Mode of payment.
-Values:
+Value: `RC` for Refund completed, `I` for initiated, `R` received, `P` for picked up, `S` pending pickup, `C` closed orderId | int | Unique id of the order paymentMode | string | Mode of payment for the return.
+Values: NEFT Cheque/DD, Credit Card, eVoucher

-<aside class="notice">Any one among the above parameters is mandatory.
-Param with * is mandatory.</aside>
+<aside class="notice"> MerchantId and any one among the other parameters are mandatory.</aside>